 The 10 Best Rotary Cutting Mats

 This wiki has been updated 35 times since it was first published in December of 2016.
 Whether you craft for a living or just as a hobby, rotary cutting mats can turn daunting tasks into much easier jobs.
 They range from no-frills, affordable options to those with self-healing capabilities, extra-thick surfaces, and markings in both imperial and metric measurements.
 With all of the variations, there's one here that's perfect for your next quilt, scrapbooking, or sewing project.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes